Dallas Stars: 2008–2011: Team difficulties and transition seasons

+2013–2020: Return to playoff contention and third appearance in the Stanley Cup Final

-The day after their final regular-season game of the 2012–13 season (a 3–0 loss to the Detroit Red Wings), the Stars fired general manager Joe Nieuwendyk.
+The day after their final regular season game of the 2012–13 season (a 3–0 loss to the Detroit Red Wings), the Stars fired general manager Joe Nieuwendyk.
 The next day, the Stars introduced their 11th all-time general manager, Jim Nill, the former assistant general manager of the Red Wings.
 On May 14, 2013, the coaching staff was also fired, and on May 31, 2013, Scott White was re-introduced as the director of hockey operations.
-Nill made his first big trade as general manager when he acquired Tyler Seguin, Rich Peverley and Ryan Button from the Boston Bruins in exchange for Loui Eriksson, Reilly Smith, Matt Fraser and Joe Morrow.

-During the 2013, the league underwent a major realignment.
-The Stars had long lobbied for this, as they were unhappy with the large number of games they had to play on the road in the Pacific Time Zone since 1998.
-Dallas' return to a revamped Central Division brought them a much more broadcast-friendly schedule for away games.

-Under new head coach Lindy Ruff, the Stars made it to the 2014 playoffs with a successful run on a 40–31–11 record, finishing fourth in the Central Division the 2013–14 season.
-They lost in the first round of the playoffs to the Anaheim Ducks in six games with a 5-4 overtime loss in Game 6.
+The Stars hired Lindy Ruff as their new head coach on June 21, 2013.
+Nill made his first big trade as general manager when he acquired the former second overall draft pick from the 2010 NHL entry draft in Tyler Seguin, as well as Rich Peverley and Ryan Button from the Boston Bruins in exchange for Loui Eriksson, Reilly Smith, Matt Fraser and Joe Morrow.
+During the 2013 off-season, the league underwent a major realignment.
+Dallas' returned to a revamped Central Division, bringing them a much more broadcast-friendly schedule for divisional away games.
+The Stars had long lobbied for this, as they were unhappy with the large number of games they had to play on the road in the Pacific Time Zone as a member of the Pacific Division since the 1998–99 season.
+Under new head coach Lindy Ruff and led by 84-point and 79-point campaigns from Seguin and newly minted captain Jamie Benn respectively, the Stars narrowly made it to the 2014 playoffs, returning to the Playoffs for the first time since 2008 with a successful 40–31–11 record, finishing with 91 points, fifth in the Central Division and eighth in the Western Conference during the 2013–14 season.
+They lost in the first round of the playoffs to the top-seeded Anaheim Ducks in six games with a 5–4 overtime loss in game 6.